gitlabhq/gitlabhq/doc/gitlab-basics/start-using-git.md

 ## Add your Git username and set your email

-It is important to configure your Git username and email address as every Git commit that you create will use this information to identify who has submitted the commit.
+It is important to configure your Git username and email address as every Git commit will use this information to identify you as the author.

 On your shell, type the following command to add your username:
 ```
-git config --global user.name "your_username_as_you_want_it_to_appear"
+git config --global user.name "YOUR_USERNAME"
 ```

 Then verify that you have the correct username: